llobato/docs/docs/other/install-gwms-factory.md

 ### Installing HTCondor-BOSCO

 If you plan to send jobs using [direct batch submission](http://www.uscms.org/SoftwareComputing/Grid/WMS/glideinWMS/doc.prd/recipes/batch.html) (aka BOSCO), then you need also the **condor-bosco** package.
-You'll have to install the package and remove one of its file (*/etc/condor/config.d/60-campus_factory.config*) because it interferes with the factory configuration.
+You'll have to install the package and remove one of its file `/etc/condor/config.d/60-campus_factory.config` because it interferes with the Factory configuration.

 ``` console
 root@host # yum install condor-bosco